yoriplayzzzz/svanikopcoding/README.md

 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning Unity and C#
 - 💞️ I’m looking to collaborate on Youtube
-- 📫 How to reach me Youtube
+- 📫 How to reach me
+-- Subscribe to my channel.
+-- Join my discord

 <!---
 svanikopcoding/svanikopcoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.